OctaDist/OctaDist.github.io/installing.md

 OctaDist is also available on Python package index (PyPI) library, which can be found at [https://pypi.org/project/octadist/][OctaDist-PyPI-link].

+The stable version of OctaDist on PyPI is `2.5.4.5`, which includes bug fixes that are not covered in version `2.5.4`.

-The end-user can use `pip`, a Python package-management system, to find and install OctaDist and other dependencies at the same time.
+The end-user can use `pip`, a Python package-management system, to find and install OctaDist, and package dependencies at the same time.

 [OctaDist-PyPI-link]: https://pypi.org/project/octadist/